bytex-solutions/snamp/docs/connectors/mda-connector.md

 Attributes | Can be delivered via HTTP or Thrift and stored into Hazelcast or Java Heap Events | Can be delivered via HTTP or Thrift and propagated to all Resource Adapters

+> Note that this connector utilizes **its own internal thread pool that can be configured explicitly**.

 Appliance of MDA Connector limited by capability of making changes in the existing software components.
 You can select one of the following approaches:
 * Assembly you software with HTTP or Thrift client satisfied to MDA Connector Service Contract
 * Deploy daemon/service on the same machine with HTTP or Thrift client satisfied to MDA Connector Service Contract.
 This daemon uses another protocol for accessing data of your software component.
 This approach is very helpful when software component is legacy and modification is not allowed.